RyanGaudion/COM528-Assignment2/README.md

 Once this is built - simply right click "Run" on the web project to run the application.

 ## JavaDoc Creation
-To view JavaDocs, navigate to the project folder within a command prompt and run:
+To view JavaDocs, navigate to the project's source (src) folder within a command prompt and run:

 `mvn javadoc:javadoc`